 - Your project roadmap should have clear and precise information to assist in decision-making

 - Your project roadmap should also outline realistic goals because hard, unachievable deadlines can add to cost overruns and delay the project

 - Your team should update each other about the progress of the work to maintain the integrity of the project roadmap

 - Make sure to highlight contacts of the stakeholders and people responsible for the project, so it becomes easier to reach them

 Despite its benefits, a project roadmap comes with its own set of challenges.

-- Teams often focus heavily on the research and execution of the project in the roadmap and neglect the testing and feedback aspect.
+- Teams often focus heavily on the research and execution of the project in the roadmap and neglect testing and feedback

-The main thing to remember is that your project roadmap is not a detailed overview of your project.
-It mainly functions as a “single source of truth” for your stakeholders and project team so they can understand goals, objectives, scope, and other high level details.
+Your project roadmap should mainly function as a “single source of truth” for your stakeholders and project team to understand goals, objectives, scope, and other high-level details.

-Get started building your very own roadmap with our Wrike product roadmap template.
+Get started on building your very own roadmap with our Wrike product roadmap template.